sendbird/quickstart-calls-javascript/README.md

 6. If all steps have been followed correctly, an incoming call notification will appear on the `callee` user’s browser.
 7. Reverse roles, and initiate a call from the other browser.
 8. If the `caller` and `callee` devices are near each other, use headphones to prevent audio feedback.
-9. The SendBird Calls JavaScript Sample has been successfully implemented.

 ## Reference
 [SendBird Calls JS SDK Readme](https://github.com/sendbird/sendbird-calls-javascript/blob/master/README.md)